 - Also, alcohol and drugs exacerbate mental health issues.

 Don’t Become a Mental Illness Statistic in San Antonio

 The mental illness statistics presented here may alarm you.
 However, the good news is you do not have to be another drug addiction statistic.
 You deserve a healthy free of drug abuse.
-Instead of living in the unhealthy cycle of mental illness and substance abuse, let the staff at San Antonio Recovery Center help you find hope for a brighter tomorrow.
+Instead of living in the unhealthy cycle of mental illness and substance abuse, call the staff at San Antonio Recovery Center 866.957.7885 to help you find hope for a brighter tomorrow.